WAVES (Worthy of Achievement, Validation, Empowerment, and Success) for Asian American Native Hawaiian Pacific Islanders

 - Navigation and referral to Shoreline and community resources

-- A home base to hang out, use computers, print for free, eat, and meet with friends!
+- A home base to hang out, use computers, eat, and meet with friends!

 Advising & Support

-The API Student Center staff can help you plan and shape your undergraduate experience at Shoreline.
+The WAVES Support Staff can help you plan and shape your undergraduate experience at Shoreline.

-The Center's dedicated academic advisor, Tasha Nālei Jugas, can assist students with their academic goals including planning course schedules, assist with career exploration, completing college and financial aid applications, as well as personal issues.
+- The WAVES dedicated Academic Advisor, Tasha Nālei Jugas, can assist students with their academic goals including planning course schedules, assisting with career exploration, completing college applications, as well as personal issues.

-The Center's support staff can assist you in navigating campus life and can connect you to personal and academic resources as you pursue your studies.
+- The WAVES Support Staff can assist you in navigating campus life and can connect you to personal and academic resources as you pursue your studies.

-To book a 30-minute appointment with any API staff member, please schedule an appointment via Starfish.
+To book a 30-minute appointment with any WAVES Support Staff member, please schedule an appointment via Starfish.

-For academic advising assistance, please schedule an appointment with Tasha Nālei Jugas, the API Student Center's Academic Advisor.
+For academic advising assistance, please schedule an appointment with Tasha Nālei Jugas, the WAVES Academic Advisor.

 Wiki (or 'quick' in the Hawaiian language) Wednesday in-person drop-in advising sessions are a great opportunity to ask quick questions.